UzairProg/FramerMotion-playground/README.md

 - Add a short comment/note explaining the learning goal for new files
 - Prefer one topic per file so others can digest examples quickly

-## License

-This repository is available under the MIT License.
-See `LICENSE` (or add one) for details.

 ## Author

 UzairProg